South Vietnamese Popular Force: History

 Despite continued bankrolling, the Self-Defense Corps over the next three years improved little.
 In late 1958, General Williams complained to the South Vietnamese Defense Ministry that training of the Self-Defense Corps could proceed smoothly only if numerous "faults which handicap training" could be corrected.
 Those included inadequate firing ranges, deficient training aids, unserviceable ammunition, and inadequate housing.
 He urged officials of the Self-Defense Corps to borrow training aids and equipment from the ARVN and offered to make available American advisers to assist training camp commanders.
 Yet the officials apparently failed to avail themselves of those opportunities.

 Following the 1963 South Vietnamese coup the ARVN reorganised the Civil Guard into the Regional Forces and the Self-Defense Corps was combined with several other paramilitary organizations to become the Popular Forces.
-Collectively, they became the Territorial Forces-better known in American circles by the combined initials RF/PF, or by the term “Ruff-Puff”.
+Collectively, they became the Territorial Forces-better known in American circles by the combined initials RF/PF, or by the term "Ruff-Puff".
 Subsequently the two were placed under the Joint General Staff (JGS) and given a single chain of command, but remained separate from the regular ARVN until 1970.
 In general, province chiefs controlled Regional Forces companies, and district and village chiefs directed Popular Forces platoons.
 Normally the province chief was also the sector, or military, commander of his province, and the district chief was the subsector commander.
 For military affairs, both reported to the local division commander.

-In 1965 COMUSMACV General William Westmoreland planned to expand the Popular Force by a further 10,825 to release more of the ARVN regular force for offensive operations.In mid-June 1965 the number of authorized Popular Forces rifle platoons at stood at 3,892.
+In 1965 COMUSMACV General William Westmoreland planned to expand the Popular Force by a further 10,825 to release more of the ARVN regular force for offensive operations.In mid-June 1965 the number of authorized Popular Forces rifle platoons stood at 3,892.
 Desertion within the Self-Defense Corps/Popular Force was a continual problem with the following rates: 11,957 in 1962; 18,540 in 1963, 36,608 in 1964 and 49,224 in 1965.
 The number of Popular Forces declined during 1965, with a net loss of 25,000 from casualties and desertions, leaving them with about 135,000 troops out of an authorized 185,000 at the end of the year.
 Their losses were the highest in the armed forces, and recruiting had become a major problem.
-Earlier in the year the JGS had prohibited the Popular Forces from taking 20-25 year olds and, in July, had widened the ban to the 17-30 age bracket.
+Earlier in the year the JGS had prohibited the Popular Forces from taking 20-25 year olds and, in July, had widened the ban to the 17–30 age bracket.
 As intended, the prohibitions improved regular ARVN recruiting at the expense of the territorials and were halted at the end of the year.
 Other difficulties included competition for recruits with the National Police.
 Nevertheless, Westmoreland felt that these problems were manageable and ordered an increase of some 200,000 in the Popular Forces strength during 1966.